 In addition to Colocation, we drive our revenue and operating margins by leasing additional space or equipment or providing certain ancillary services to existing Tenants on sites through Lease Amendments.
-For example, an existing Tenant may choose to deploy an additional technology, such as 3G, 4G/LTE or potentially 5G technology at the same site the Tenant is leasing, or an existing Tenant may seek to connect fiber to the Tower, which requires the provision of additional power for that connection.
+For example, an existing Tenant may choose to deploy an additional technology, such as 3G, 4G or 5G technology at the same site the Tenant is leasing, or an existing Tenant may seek to connect fiber to the Tower, which requires the provision of additional power for that connection.

 Our customers utilize different technologies, though active GSM technologies comprise the most prevalent type of technology on our Towers to date.
-Data demands continue to be a key factor in our markets and certain large MNOs have recently announced plans to launch, or have already begun deploying 4G/LTE networks.
-In the future 5G networks are also expected to be deployed.
+Data demands continue to be a key factor in our markets and certain large MNOs have recently been upgrading their 4G networks and/or have already begun deploying 5G networks.
 These technologies require increased density for Towers and equipment, increasing the need for additional points of service and amplifying the need for Colocation.

 As subscriber density increases, tower operators deploy additional infill sites to deliver further capacity to areas of demand.
-This densification of the network is driven further by the deployment of 3G and 4G services, which are typically carried over higher frequency spectrum bands.
-This is also the case for 5G services which may be provided in the future.
+This densification of the network is driven further by the deployment of 3G, 4G and 5G services, which are typically carried over higher frequency spectrum bands.
 The cell-sizes for these higher frequency bands are much smaller than, for example, a GSM 900 MHz cell, but the capacity that is delivered over a similar area is much higher and can therefore support high subscriber density and deliver higher voice and data traffic.
 The recent deployment of 3G/4G in lower frequency bands does not negate the need for densification, as it allows 3G and 4G coverage to be extended into more rural areas similar to 2G coverage.
 We expect MNOs in our markets to continue to service 2G, 3G and 4G technologies for many more years.